S0gle3/wb-scout/README.md

 # scout
 This script will AFK scout for you and write in guild chat + discord once a unit on unitscan has been found.

-This is how the demo version works with Hogger streamable link: https://streamable.com/qww8fe

-Requires keyboard control, running discord and activated wow client.
+Libcopypaste: This is how the demo version works with Hogger streamable link: https://streamable.com/qww8fe Requires keyboard control, running discord and activated wow client.
 So must be run in the foreground!
 Best used while AFKing.

+Square: Move cursor to WA square, press F10 to record square position and F12 to start Does NOT require keyboard control or focus.
+It does require the square to be visible

-## DEMO version vs MAIN version
+## TEST version vs MAIN version

-The demo version sends discord message to party chat and alerts the scout-bot-test-environment discord
+The test version sends discord message to party chat and alerts the scout-bot-test-environment discord

 https://discord.gg/DXr2tAMvMG

 Do the setup once, then run demo version to try out the discord alerts and see how it works.

-Then you can run the main version when scouting world bosses
+global test_mode:=1 is enabled by default.
+Set to 0 when scouting world bosses

-(optional) Remember to change config.ahk again if you changed it.

 ## Setup
 This video shows the demo version and gives you an idea of how it should look like!
 Streamable link: https://streamable.com/qww8fe